-Parameter U-value (W/m .K)
+Parameter U-value (W/m 2 .K)

-Wall 0.20
+Wall 0.15

 Roof 0.13

-Floor 0.20
+Floor 0.13

-Window/door 1.50
+Window/door 1.20

 Party wall 0.20

 Thermal bridging value 0.04

-Design air permeability - 5.00 m /(h.m ) at 50 pa
+Design air permeability - 5.00 m 3 /(h.m 2) at 50 pa

 Any secondary heating appliance

 Any item involving SAP Appendix Q

-Use of any low carbon or renewable energy technology
+Use of any low carbon or renewable energ y technology

+Note:

-Note: Solutions using electric resistance heating may have to better several of these fabric parameters if the design does not include an element of renewable energy provision.
+Solutions may have to better several of design does not include an element of these fabric parameters, particularly if the renewable energy provision.

-Appendix C Work to thermal elements
+Appendix B Work to thermal elements

-C1 Where work involves the renovation of a thermal element, an opportunity arises for cost-effective insulation improvements at marginal additional cost.
-This Appendix provides guidance on the cost-effectiveness of insulation measures when applied to the renovation of various types of thermal elements.
+B1 Where the renovation of an individual thermal element constitutes a major renovation; or amounts to the renovation of more than 50% of the element's surface, an opportunity exists for cost effective insulation improvements to be undertaken at marginal additional cost.
+This Appendix provides guidance on the cost effectiveness of insulation measures when applied to the renovation of various types of thermal elements.